The Bad Seed Returns: Plot

-Six years after her father David's death, 15-year-old Emma Grossman lives with her aunt Angela, Angela’s husband Robert, and their baby Cade.
+Six years after her father David's death, 15-year-old Emma Grossman lives with her aunt Angela, Angela's husband Robert, and their baby Cade.
 Still unsuspected of her crimes, Emma maintains the façade of a normal teenager, hiding her psychopathy beneath school, friends, and dance.
-Emma struggles with Robert’s presence in the household.
+Emma struggles with Robert's presence in the household.
 Robert notes his camping knife is missing.
 Emma later tries to lure Cade into the pool, but Angela saves him.
-At school, Emma finds a boarding school brochure and learns Robert wants to send her to St. Crispin’s.
+At school, Emma finds a boarding school brochure and learns Robert wants to send her to St. Crispin's.
 A new student, Kat, arrives and immediately clashes with Emma.
-Later, Robert finds his missing knife in Emma’s drawer and arranges her transfer to St. Crispin’s.
+Later, Robert finds his missing knife in Emma's drawer and arranges her transfer to St. Crispin's.
 Emma has a meltdown and later spies on Robert.

 Emma meets with her therapist, who advises her to solve her own problems.
 Emma pretends to make peace with Robert, but that night, she sabotages his car jack, causing it to fall on him and break his legs.
 Emma walks away while whistling.
 During a sleepover, Kat needles Emma during a game of "Never Have I Ever", but the fun ends when Emma is taken to the hospital to see Robert.
-While comforting Angela, she retrieves Robert’s knife.
-Meanwhile, Robert wakes in the hospital and writes Emma’s name.
-The night before the dance captain election, Emma kidnaps classmate and dance rival Steph’s dog.
-The next day, Steph is absent due to the dog’s killing.
+While comforting Angela, she retrieves Robert's knife.
+Meanwhile, Robert wakes in the hospital and writes Emma's name.
+The night before the dance captain election, Emma kidnaps classmate and dance rival Steph's dog which was seen at the beginning.
+The next day, Steph is absent due to the dog's killing.
 Steph still wins captain, sending Emma into a rage.
 She learns Robert returns in a week and has another meltdown.